Shippable/docs/sources/deploy/continuous_delivery_single_container_docker_application.md

-page_main_title: Continuous Delivery of a single container application to a Docker orchestration platform.
+page_main_title: Continuous Delivery of a single container Docker application to an Orchestration Platform.
 main_section: Deploy
 sub_section: Deploy to Container Orchestration Platforms

-# Continuous Delivery of a single container application to an orchestration platform.
+# Continuous Delivery for a single container Docker application

 A single container application could be a web application, API endpoint, a microservice, or any application component that is packaged as a single Docker image.
 This document describes how you can use the [Shippable assembly lines platform](/platform/overview/) to deploy such a single container application to a Container Orchestration Service like Amazon ECS, Kubernetes, GKE, or Azure.